 7. How to find a profitable affiliate product?

-There is one simple technique that you can do to find an affiliate product to promote that will significantly improve your odds of success in affiliate marketing.
+One simple technique you can do to find an affiliate product to promote that will significantly improve your odds of success in affiliate marketing.

 This technique can take maybe half an hour of your time, but you’ll get lots of advantages because you’ll know who wants your product, how you will promote it, and which keywords you will use.